dwolfson7789/wdi-al-khwarizmi-2/W02/D01/Instructor_Notes/functions/anon-functions.md

 }
 ```

 function declarations are great but there is one little problem with them.
 Once we've declared a function we can't rename it!
 Unlike a variable functions will live in the global name-space.
 Remember we only have limited amount of space for naming things.
 Once a name is taken up by something then we are forced to find a new name.

 # The function with no name.

 One way to get around the problem of "global name-space pollution" is through anonymous functions.
 How do we use functions without names?
-One way is to assign it to a variabl.
+One way is to assign it to a variable.

 ```js
 // kind of like a reduction.